dandavison/delta/README.v0.2.0.md

 ```
 delta 0.2.0
-A front-end for git and diff
+A viewer for git and diff output

 USAGE:
     delta [FLAGS] [OPTIONS] [ARGS]